Best Ring Lights for Video Calls 2026: 6 WFH Picks Ranked

 Does a ring light really make a difference on video calls?

 Absolutely.
-In our testing, every ring light — even the $20 Aureday — dramatically improved video quality compared to relying on ambient room lighting or a desk lamp.
+Across the reviews we analyzed, every ring light — even the $20 Aureday — dramatically improved video quality compared to relying on ambient room lighting or a desk lamp.
 The improvement is most noticeable in how even the light falls across your face, eliminating the unflattering shadows that overhead room lights create under your eyes and chin.

 What size ring light is best for a home office?